 In addition, Medicare and various private health insurance policies have provided some (not complete) assistance in defraying the considerable costs involved with the burdensome lifelong treatment that thalassaemia and sickle cell sufferers endure.

 However, there is still much more work that needs to be done in terms of advocacy, provision of services, public information and especially in terms of medical research into better and more affordable forms of treatment, with the hopeful possibility of finding a cure.
-And the challenges facing the TASC Society of Australia are greater today as:
+And the challenges facing the TASC Australia are greater today as:

 - Public funding is becoming less certain and reliable.